Contemporary palace in the Chiado, where the 1,200 m² spa rivals the view over the Tagus.

 MACAM Hotel

-An 18th-century palace transformed into a 17-room boutique hotel, facing the Tagus, in the neighbourhood where Pessoa took his coffee.
+An 18th-century palace transformed into a 17-room boutique hotel, facing the Tagus, in the quarter where Pessoa took his coffee.

 Corpo Santo Lisbon Historical Hotel